sinalankarani/boomtown/README.md

 - Build the database schema using PostgreSQL and perform CRUD operations on it
 - Test and write queries in Javascript to retrieve data from our psql database
 - Build an API with GraphQL and Apollo Server to serve the requested data to the client applications
+- Importing and exporting files through JavaScript
+- Use React's Context API for state management
+- Use propTypes to document all component props
+- Use Apollo Client's Query and Mutation components to manage data
+- Refetch relevant GraphQL queries upon successful data mutation to keep the UI in sync

 ## GraphQL Mutation